New Clients Email

 Credit Reporting Attorneys

-At Maginnis Howard, we are committed to protecting the rights of individuals affected by data breaches.
-Our team of experienced consumer law attorneys can provide you with the legal support you need to navigate the aftermath of an inaccurate credit report.
+Our team can provide you with the legal support you need to navigate the aftermath of an inaccurate credit report.
 Contact us for a consultation to discuss your case and learn more about how we can assist you.
-We represent clients across North and South Carolina from our offices in Raleigh, Charlotte, and Fayetteville.
+We represent clients across the Carolinas from our Raleigh, Charlotte, and Fayetteville offices.

 Contact Us